liquidunderground/total-conversion/docs/storydrafts/01-delfid.md

 : A mole librarian with a knack for soft science and history.
 Thrives in discovering hidden details and digging through mountains of books.
 Seeks to reconstruct Delfid's lost knowledge by reassembling the enlightenment crystal and rebuild it's society.

 **Alex Felitas**
 : A priest of the Delfid enlightenment.
-After their encounter with Dr. Asura, they crash landed on Senfina and are seeking to regain their magical powers to save the Chakra Shards from Dr. Asura and his demons.
+After their encounter with Dr. Asura, they crash landed on Weissblatt and are seeking to regain their magical powers to save the Chakra Shards from Dr. Asura and his demons.

 [*Appearance*: Non-binary magical girl of feline species]